 Alexis (‘Lexie’) Balgeman: Associate Research Specialist

 Lexie grew up in Lyle, MN, which is on the MN/IA border.
 Lexie describes it as a very very very very small town.
 She went to Drake University and earned her undergraduate degree in Biochemistry, Cell, and Molecular Biology.
-Lexie has worked in the lab for just over one year, and she thankfully takes care of a lot of stuff for all of us, which is why she has earned the name, “Lab Mom” at the young (very young) age of…..
+Lexie has worked in the lab for three years, and she thankfully takes care of a lot of stuff for all of us, which is why she has earned the name, “Lab Mom” at the young (very young) age of…..

 Lexie came straight to the lab after graduating.
 In college, she studied abroad in Egypt and England.
 She claims she doesn’t have a ‘favorite thing’ in lab, so I’ll assume that means she likes everything.
 She is an avid reader, and she likes hot yoga and dogs….or was it yoga and hot dogs…..I don’t remember.